The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Approximating the True Function

+Corollary~\ref{cor:approx} implies that the target approximation error is attained with both the $L_\infty$- and $L_v$-norms as soon as $c_n$ decreases polynomially.
+The assertion in \ref{lmm0:sup2-1} provides the stronger result with the aid of the continuous restriction.
+It also requires a constant lower bound of the minimum smoothness parameter $\min_{r,j}\alpha_{rj}$, causing $\bar\alpha$ to be bounded away from zero.
+In contrast, \ref{lmm0:Leb1-1} removes such a restriction at the expense of a tighter upper bound.
+In general, the conditions for \ref{lmm0:Leb1-1} are much milder, yielding a relatively weaker but still useful result in many statistical setups.

-No upper bounds for $b_n$ and $b_j(\mathcal Z)$ are made for Theorem~\ref{thm:approx2}; the approximation results are more easily achieved with larger values of $b_j(\mathcal Z)$, $j=1,\dots, p$.
+\begin{myremark} No upper bounds for $b_n$ and $b_j(\mathcal Z)$ are made for Theorem~\ref{thm:approx2}; the approximation results are more easily achieved with larger values of $b_j(\mathcal Z)$, $j=1,\dots, p$.
 However, values increasing too fast may harm the contraction rate as they escalate the model complexity.
 In Section~\ref{sec:nonreg}, we will see that our main results on the optimal posterior contraction require that $\max_{1\le j\le p}\log b_j(\mathcal Z)\lesssim \log n$.
-Hence, we are ultimately interested in split-nets with $b_j(\mathcal Z)$, $j=1,\dots, p$, balanced very well.
+We are ultimately interested in well-balanced split-nets. \end{myremark}

+\begin{myremark} Our approximation theory is presented with the error $\bar\epsilon_n$ motivated by our target rate $\epsilon_n$ in \eqref{eqn:rate}.
+However, what we really need is the weaker approximation error $\epsilon_n$, which is identical to the posterior contraction rate (see Sections~\ref{sec:nonreg}--\ref{sec:furapp}).
+Although the latter slightly relaxes the required conditions, we stick to the approximation result with $\bar\epsilon_n$ because such generalization complicates the technical details too much for a small gain. \end{myremark}

+\begin{myremark} The assertion in \ref{lmm0:emp1} requires $\mathcal Z$ to be regular over $[0,1]^p$.
+Because the assertion is with respect to $L_v(\mathcal P_{\mathcal Z})$-norm, one may anticipate the regularity over $[0,1]^p$ to be relaxed into a smaller subset.
+Indeed, we can restrict our attention to a subset of $[0,1]^p$ and the technical details require the regularity $\mathcal Z$ only over such a smaller subset.
+We do not consider such an extension so that the $L_v(\mathcal P_{\mathcal Z})$-consistency can be interpreted as an approximate result for the $L_v$-norm, which is more appealing in the usual sense. \end{myremark}

-\subsection{Examples of split-nets for approximation}
+\subsection{Examples of Split-Nets for Approximation}